What is a Mini-Mental State Examination (MMSE)?

 Your doctor might perform the MMSE if there is a reason to suspect you may be confused, such as after a head injury or during a sudden episode of illness such as an infection.
-It is also sometimes used as part of the process for determining if someone has dementia.
+It is also sometimes used as part of the process for determining if someone has cognitive impairment, such as dementia.

 What abilities does the MMSE check?

-The MMSE can be used to assess several mental abilities, including:
+The MMSE can be used to assess 6 areas of mental abilities, including:

 What does the MMSE involve?